-Huck celebrates and explores independent culture – people and movements that paddle against the flow.
+We celebrate and explore independent culture; people and movements that paddle against the flow.

-We publish news, profiles, interviews, reportage and photo essays across digital and print.
+We publish news, profiles, interviews, reportage, opinion pieces and photo essays across digital and print.
 We also commission original documentaries and films.

 How do I pitch a story?

 We’re constantly on the lookout for inspiring stories – from grassroots activism to emerging subculture.
 Huck is very much a broad church, but make sure you get a feel for what we do before pitching.
 Spend some time on the website; go through an issue of the magazine.

 Zero in on your angle, be concise – your pitch should be around 2-4 paragraphs.
 Keep in mind: who or what you would like to cover; why readers will care about your piece now; how you will go about gaining access to the individuals in your story; when you can deliver the piece; what makes you right to take it on.